Anna-Belaya/antaeus/README.md

 * Could 'docker run' be faster?
 * Split AntaeusDal for several interfaces: each works with one entity type
 * Invoice table will be huge in the future.
 Will all information be needed?
 Should it be archived?

+#### 25 May (In total: 5h)
+* Review documentation (exposed queries, cron job) (1h)
+* Implementing simple version of application: (4h)
+  * Adds balance for user
+  * Negative cases aren't handled for now
+  * Write simple cron job to test billing functionality

+##### Points to thinking about:
+* Problem when database row could be updated by multiple users.
+Some locking mechanism?
+Or to use async approach?
+Maybe use queue to avoid duplicates in payment process (something like publish–subscribe model)?
+* Exceptions handling
+* Customer could have many invoices.
+How to define order of payment?
+* Queries processing in a more optimised way (indexes; grouping invoices by status and customer id to perform batch actions and increase database calls)

+##### Points for improvements:
+* Transform value in accordance in currency to make payment possible even in currencies don't match
+* Implement mock service for balance increasing every months (f.e. after salary)
+* Payment optimization.
+User could have many invoices.
+Service should define maximum possible invoices that could be paid in accordance with user balance.